woronor/woronor/README.md

 ## 🔍Currently Learning
 - Exploring in Data Engineer, Business, Economics, Logistics and Supply Chian
-- Improving language skills in English and Chinese
+- Improving language skills in English, Chinese, and Español is coming soon
 - How to become a good writer

 ## ⚙Tools